 Stopovers can be a great way to stretch your miles & points further.
 Unfortunately many airline programs have eliminated this opportunity over the years, though there are still some programs that allow this.

-Personally I think the best options are with Air France-KLM Flying Blue, Alaska Mileage Plan and Air Canada Aeroplan stopover policies.
-Beyond that, I quite appreciate the policy of Emirates Skywards, as it’s a way to get a stopover at a hub when traveling between two other points.
+Personally I think the best options are with Air France-KLM Flying Blue, Alaska Mileage Plan, and Air Canada Aeroplan.
+Beyond that, I quite appreciate the policy of Emirates Skywards, as it’s a way to get a stopover in Dubai when traveling between two other points.